zachlatta/hackclub/workshops/twilio/README.md

 things like group texting apps.

 > Note: An API is an agreed upon way for one program to interact with another.
-APIs are cool because they let even our very simple programs to interact with very powerful programs with minimal code.
+> APIs are cool because they let very simple programs to interact with very
+> powerful programs with minimal code.

- In this workshop, you probably won't understand how it all works and that's totally cool.
+In this workshop, you probably won't understand how everything works and that's totally cool!
 Your objective is to learn how to make things happen.

 ## Part A: Setup